Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 Preventive Dentistry for Children

-Early dental visits lessen kids’ fear about future dental appointments by letting them get used to the dentist’s office.
+Early dental visits help children lessen their fear of future dental appointments by allowing them to get used to the dentist’s office.

 Recommended age for a child’s first dental visit

-A child’s attitude towards oral health can be influenced by positive dental experiences and routine examinations.
-According to the American Dental Association (ADA), a kid’s first dental appointment should take place by the time of their first birthday or when the first tooth emerges.
+Positive dental experiences and routine examinations can influence a child’s attitude towards oral health.
+According to the American Dental Association (ADA), a child’s first dental appointment should occur by the time of their first birthday or when the first tooth emerges.

 Tips for introducing good oral hygiene habits in children